cjsonnnnn/StateSXT/statesxt/docs/contents/quick_start.rst

 Quick Start
 +++++++++++

-This section covers essential steps for installation and a guide on how to use.
+This section covers steps for installation and a guide on how to use.

 How to Install?
 ===============
+There are two approaches to install the package:

 * Manually cloning the project in Github repository: `statesxt <https://github.com/cjsonnnnn/statesxt>`_
 * Using ``pip``, that the package is hosted in `here <https://test.pypi.org/project/statesxt/>`_ **(recommended)**.
 Currently, due to the Pypi repository being down and is blocking any account registers and project uploads, the package is now hosted on TestPypi for the time being.